PartPilotLab/PartPilot/README.md

 ### 🐳 Using Docker

-To host Partpilot on your homeserver using Docker-compose: copy the contents of the `docker-compose-release.yml` into a `docker-compose.yml` file on your server start the service using `docker-compose up -d` or `docker compose up -d`.
+To host PartPilot on your homeserver using docker-compose: copy the contents of the `docker-compose-release.yml` into a `docker-compose.yml` file on your server start the service using `docker-compose up -d` or `docker compose up -d`.